Sennheiser's new headphones are designed specifically for the frequent traveler.

 The world can be a noisy place.
 The PXC 550 Wireless allows you to shut the door on it.
 Create intimate space in the most chaotic of environments with Sennheiser’s NoiseGard™ Hybrid adaptive noise cancelling technology.
 The louder the noise around you, the harder the technology works, and the more satisfying the sound.
 The PXC 550 Wireless boasts extraordinary battery life of up to 30 hours* of continuous use.
 So now you can span the globe on a single charge, without leaving your own private world.

 You can’t beat the freedom of travel and music.
 The PXC 550 Wireless combines both in a luxury headphone designed for any journey.
 Imagine a world without cables.
 Instead, connect to your device with Near Field Communication (NFC) enabled pairing, the latest in high-tech transmission.
-And the ground-breaking noise cancellation works without or without the wire.
+And the ground-breaking noise cancellation works with or without the wire.

 It’s time to make yourself heard.
 With unrivaled speech clarity for personal and business calls, the PXC 550 Wireless identifies and filters out unwanted ambient noise, making sure you’re perfectly understood—no matter how loud your environment.
 Just use the touch sensitive trackpads on the earcups to make and receive calls.